 What other drugs will affect meropenem?

-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your other medicines, especially:

 More about meropenem

 - Other brands

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 6.01.
+Copyright 1996-2021 Cerner Multum, Inc. Version: 6.01.